Joseph E. Taylor III

 HIST 212: United States History to 1877

-Fall 2022: HIST 212 surveys British America and United States history from Jamestown (1607) to Reconstruction (1877).
+Fall 2024: HIST 212 surveys British America and United States history from Jamestown (1607) through Reconstruction (1877).
 Lectures and readings trace key social, cultural, and environmental developments.
-The goal is to develop contextual reasoning, which means knowing not only what happened and why, but how broader forces shaped events.
+The goal is to develop contextual reasoning, which means knowing not only what happened and why, but how events related to broader trends.
 Life was more contingent than destined or inevitable.
-The challenge for students is thus to master both the personal and specific and the general and conceptual in order to understand the past on its terms.
-Students will engage source materials ranging for lectures to primary documents and secondary texts.
-In-class discussions and exams will focus on big themes.
-The two papers, each five pages, require the contextual analysis of a set of pre-selected documents available online through Canvas.
+The challenge for students is thus to master both the personal and specific as well as the general and conceptual to understand the past on its terms.
+Students will engage source materials that range from lectures to primary documents to secondary texts.
+In-class discussions and exams will focus on the big themes.
+The two papers, each five pages, require contextual analysis of a set of pre-selected documents available online or through Canvas.

 Topics: Colonialism, environmental contingencies, industrialism, nationalism, political culture, racialism and racism, religion